it-jhack/awesome-ai-tldr/content/timeline.md

 - IBM introduces <a href="https://www.information-age.com/ibms-watson-cyber-security-4297/" target="_blank">Watson for Cyber Security</a>, an AI system designed to analyze security data and identify potential cyber-attacks
 - <a href="https://www.microsoft.com/en-us/research/video/microsoft-cognitive-toolkit-cntk-deep-learning/" target="_blank">Microsoft launches its Cognitive Toolkit</a>, a deep learning framework for developing AI systems
 - China's Alibaba develops an AI that can <a href="https://insideretail.asia/2017/06/07/how-alibaba-uses-artificial-intelligence-to-change-the-way-we-shop/" target="_blank">accurately predict which products will be popular</a> among consumers
-- Amazon introduces its <a href="hhttps://youtu.be/NrmMk1Myrxc" target="_blank">Amazon Go stores</a>, which use AI to automatically detect when a customer takes a product off the shelf and charges them accordingly, eliminating the need for traditional checkouts.
+- Amazon introduces its <a href="hhttps://youtu.be/NrmMk1Myrxc" target="_blank">Amazon Go stores</a>, which use AI to automatically detect when a customer takes a product off the shelf and charges them accordingly, eliminating the need for traditional checkouts

 ## 2016